Messengers (album)

 Messengers is the second studio album by American metalcore band August Burns Red.
 It was released on June 19, 2007, through Solid State Records and was produced by the band themselves and Tue Madsen.
 It is their first release with vocalist Jake Luhrs and bass player Dustin Davidson.
 It sold 9,000 copies in its first week on sale, and went on to sell over 80,000.

+Music

+The album's riffs are played in unison and at high tempos, with the exception of the intro riff to "Truth of a Liar", which has drawn comparisons to the guitar work of Black Sabbath guitarist Tony Iommi.
+Stewart Mason of AllMusic said the album's vocals are in "the contemporary death metal style."
+Mason also said the album has elements of 1970s heavy metal, "a less snarky version of the Eagles of Death Metal or any of the Kyuss-inspired stoner metal bands without the bongwater buzz."